CfSOtago/GREENGrid/dataProcessing/gridSpy/README.md

    + Concatentate data from each household into one data table per household
    + Convert from wide (bad) to [long](http://garrettgman.github.io/tidying/) (good) form - see below
    + Save out 1 file per household to a clean, long form .csv.gz file in /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/data/
+   + It does not generate a fancy report
- * processGridSpy1minData.Rmd - does the same as processGridSpy1minData.R but generates an html/pdf report with data quality analysis & plots (see files listed)
+ * processGridSpy1minData.Rmd - does the same as processGridSpy1minData.R but generates a fancy html/pdf report with data quality analysis & plots
  * extractGridSpy1minData.R - extracts observations from the cleaned data in /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/data/ which match a given `circuitLabel` and lie between `dateFrom` and `dateTo` (two dates) and saves them to /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/dataExtracts/.
 This has been tested on `Heat Pump`, `Hot Water` and `Lighting` - see the saved data files.
+It does not generate a fancy report.

 The saved clean data files have 4 columns: